mgemalma/bias_human_subject_experiment_infrastructure/README.md

 ## Implementation Details

-Although the web app implementation is mostly basic, please feel free to reach out with any questions.
-You can contact the author, Meric Altug Gemalmaz, at: [mgemalma@purdue.edu](mailto:mgemalma@purdue.edu).
+Although the web app implementation is mostly kept basic, please feel free to reach out with any questions to the author.
+You can contact at: [mgemalma@purdue.edu](mailto:mgemalma@purdue.edu).

 ### Installation